franguzmang1/javascriptAppChallenge/README.md

-# Javascript Challenge of Francisco Guzman for Oowlish
+# Javascript Challenge of Francisco Guzman
+This project was done for an interview for a Company

 Instructions for running the project: